SFTtech/openage/doc/media/sld-files.md

 ### Header

-The SMX file starts with a header:
+The SLD file starts with a header:

 Length   | Type   | Description                 | Example
 ---------|--------|-----------------------------|--------